 Advanced Journalism Certificate students acquire real-world experience while earning academic credit.
 For more information about prerequisites and the application process, email email@example.com.

 - Work a minimum of 90 hours during one quarter and earn 3 units of elective credit toward the Journalism Certificate

 - Acquire guidance from a UCLA Extension journalism instructor who monitors the internship to ensure a substantive learning experience

-Open to students who have established candidacy in the Journalism Certificate and have completed JOURN X 432 Reporting and Writing with a letter grade of "B" or better.
-Strongly advisable to complete the following:
+Open to students who have established candidacy in the Journalism Certificate and have completed 50% of the program's curriculum, including the following prerequisite courses: JOURN X 462 Media Law and Ethics, JOURN X 440.1 Reporting and Writing I: Fundamentals of Journalism, JOURN X 440.2 Reporting and Writing II: The Practice of Journalism, and one elective, with a letter grade of "B" or better at the time of application.